 The internationally acclaimed Choir of Trinity College is the flagship of Trinity’s musical life.

 The Choir is acclaimed for its collaborations with the world’s leading musicians, and each year has a busy schedule of concerts and tours across Australia and overseas.
-The Choir is noted in particular for its critically acclaimed performances of Bach, which have included the St Matthew Passion with Jeremy Summerley in 2011, and the St John Passion with Stephen Layton in 2012.
-The Choir has been a regular guest of festivals across Australia, including as featured artists of Musica Viva, and in 2013 performed with Eric Whitacre on his debut tour to Australia.
+The Choir is noted in particular for its critically acclaimed performances in Melbourne of Bach, which have included the St Matthew Passion with Jeremy Summerley in 2011, and the St John Passion with Stephen Layton in 2012 and Jonathan Grieves-Smith in 2014.